February 21, 1936–January 17, 1996

 The Lyndon Baines Johnson Library and Museum created oral history interviews with Barbara Jordan; transcripts are available online.

-Jordan's alma mater, Texas Southern University in Houston, houses her papers in the Robert J. Terry Library's Special Collections.
+Jordan's alma mater, Texas Southern University in Houston, houses her papers in their Special Collections.

 Texas Southern University offers a virtual exhibition for download based on materials from its Barbara Jordan Archives.